HarrisSte/Professional-README-Generator/README.md

 - [Contact](#contact)

 ## Installation
-Packages that are required to successfully run this program are: NOTHING
+Packages that are required to successfully run this program are: ABSCHHFS

 ## Usage
-Ways in which this program can be used: EVERYTHING
+Ways in which this program can be used: TRST TEST TES

 ## License
 The license for this program is: MIT

 ## Contributors
-Those who helped develop this program are: POTATOE
+Those who helped develop this program are: TES TEST EST

 ## Tests
-Commands needed to run tests: TOMATOS
+Commands needed to run tests: ABDEFGHIJKLMOP

 ## Contact
-GitHub: USERNAME
+GitHub: DO I HAVE THIS?
 <br>
-Email: EMAIL ADDRESS
+Email: WOOP WOOP